-Types of film cameras.
+Photography 101: Types of film cameras.

-There are four main focusing device types: SLR, TLR, rangefinder, and zone-focusing/viewfinder.
+There are four main focusing device types: SLR, TLR, rangefinder, and zone focusing/viewfinder.
 Autofocus is available on some film cameras; it is, however, always used in conjunction with either SLR or a viewfinder-type device.

 A film SLR isn’t much different from a DSLR.
 It doesn’t have an LCD screen but the viewfinder works on the same principle.
-With help of prism and a mirror, you are looking through the lens, seeing the same image as what would fall onto the digital sensor or film.
+With help of a prism and a mirror, you are looking through the lens, seeing the same image as what would fall onto the digital sensor or film.
 Once the trigger is pressed, the mirror flips up, allowing light to hit the film, and then down.

 SLRs are fantastic cameras to get started with as they give a live view of what’s in focus, with many models controlling the exposure automatically.
 Most SLRs come with many options for interchangeable lenses.

 TLRs look unique and provide special framing and position options for photographers.
-However, these cameras usually aren’t small and suffer from the same drawbacks as SLRs, except for shutter, which is typically a quiet and light leaf-type.
+However, these cameras usually aren’t small and suffer from the same drawbacks as SLRs, except for the shutter, which is typically a quiet and light leaf-type.

 Rangefinders take some time to get used to but offer, in principle, quieter shutters, lighter construction, and a faster way to focus, especially in dim lighting.
 This design precedes SLRs.